ContextualAI/examples/README.md

 ## 💡 Examples Include

 - 🔄 Basic API calls to create an Application
-- 📊 Tune your Application
+- 📊 Configuration your Application
 - 📈 Evaluation and Hillclimbing

 ## 🤝 Contributing